 by Jenny Morris, M.S.Ed. | October 16, 2017

-The other day Facebook graced me with an “On This Day” post from 2015, featuring my darling children: Zoey and Jacob, then 8 and 7.
+The other day Facebook graced me with an “On This Day” post from 2015, featuring my darling children: Zoey and Jacob, then eight and seven.
 See if this sounds familiar.

 I've been up since 4am, got kids ready and off to school, worked an all-day career fair, raced to get kids from aftercare, fed them a nutritious Happy Meal, and headed to Zoey's soccer practice to spend the hour toggling between Jacob's homework and grading reflection papers.

 Jacob kindly informed me 33 times that he was positively dying of thirst, and each time I reminded him (with increasing patience and understanding) that I had nothing to offer him.
 Finally, I suggested he ask Zoey for a drink of hers during a water break.

 I watched him race across the soccer field, excitedly focused on his desperate thirst - about to be quenched.

 Jacob: "Zoey, may I please have a small drink of your water?"

 Zoey: "Of course.
 Take as much as you'd like."